andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_04_Lists_Procedures_Attributes.rst

 To make our experiment more compact and to repeat the same list of trials that we have created in our List object, click on the "Properties" button (i.e., the icon with a hand pointing to a white card).
 There are several tabs in the window that opens, but we will focus here on the "Selection" and "Reset/Exit" tabs.

 The "Selection" tab allows you to specify the order in which the trials are selected.
 The default is Sequential, but we can change the selection to "Random".
-This will randomly select a trial with the given attributes in our list, and then select each of the other trials until all of them have been selected; then the list will either exit or repeat, if we indicate it to do so.
+This will randomly select a trial with the given attributes in our list, and then select each of the other trials until all of them have been selected; then the list will either exit or repeat, depending on what we specify.
 "Random with Replacement" allows the list to re-select a trial even after it has been selected on the current cycle.

 The "Reset/Exit" tab specifies how many trials are in a **cycle**, or how many trials are run before the List object either repeats or exits.
-The deafult of "All samples" will run through however many samples there are; or, you can run a limited number of samples.
+The default of "All samples" will run through however many samples there are; or, you can run a limited number of samples.
 The "Exit List" panel in the lower right allows you to specify how many cycles you want to run in the current List.
 In our case, since we want to run two trials of each condition type, we will change this to 2 cycles.
 Once you have finished making these changes, notice how the text in the summary panel is updated, and then click OK.

 Adding Congruent and Correct Response Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^